Nitayahisa/AiCAnmViewer/README.md

 Alice in Cradle Simple Pixel Art Viewer

+Just a demo. nothing special.

+All assets are copyright to AliceInCradle.Dev.

 Original game: https://aliceincradle.dev/

-This repository is not affiliated with AliceInCradle.Dev and all assets are copyright to them.